Rehan253/Daraz-Web-Scraping-Project/README.md

 **MySQL Database: **
 Make sure to remember the username and password you use during the installation.
 You'll need it to connect to the database in the script.

-## Installing Python Packages
-This project uses several Python packages.
-Install them using pip, which is a package installer for Python and should have been installed with Python.

-Open your terminal (Command Prompt on Windows, Terminal app on macOS), and type the following command:

-Pip install selenium schedule
-Pip install mysql-connector-python

-Press Enter to execute the command.
-Pip will download and install these packages.

 ## Setting Up the Project
 **Clone the Git Repository: **
 If you have Git installed, you can clone the repository by typing git clone [https://github.com/Rehan253/Daraz-Web-Scraping-Project] in the terminal.
 If you don't have Git, you can download the project directly from the repository page and unzip it.